nikvdp/bbb/README.md

 3. Edit `deps.edn` and change the `:main-ns` key near the top of the file (under `:aliases`→`:native-image`→`:exec-args`→`:main-ns`) from `example.core` to your your project’s namespace
-4. To run your project, use `bb -m <your-namespace>`
-5. To compile your project, do `clj -A:native-image`, and your static binary will be put in the project root of the folder with the name `bb`.
-(You can also compile a different namespace by doing `clj -A:native-image '{:main-ns "some.otherns"}`)

 ### Running your project (dev mode)